cdpxe/CCEAP/documentation/README.md

 The tool requires `gcc` and Linux (or similar, e.g. [Cygwin](https://cygwin.com) under Windows).
 Run `make` to build the two components of the tool: *`client`* and *`server`*.

-#### A first test-run
+#### A First Test-run

 Open two terminals.
-Run `make runser` in one terminal to run the server (alternatively, run `./server -P 9999 -v`) and run `make runcli` in the other terminal (alternatively, run `./client -D 127.0.0.1 -P 9999 -v`).
+Run `make runser` in one terminal to start the server (alternatively, run `./server -P 9999 -v`) and run `make runcli` in the other terminal (alternatively, `./client -D 127.0.0.1 -P 9999 -v`).
 You should see some data transmission going on that will transfer a couple of packets and then terminate.
-The parameter `-v` is just use for verbose output while `-D` and `-P` specify server IP and TCP port to use.
+The parameter `-v` is just used for verbose output while `-D` and `-P` specify the server IP and the TCP port to use.

 ## Teaching Process in a Nutshell